AdobeDocs/experience-platform.de-DE/help/data-governance/home.md

 ## Zusätzliche Ressourcen

-Das folgende Video liefert Ihnen Informationen zum Verständnis von Data Governance und zeigt Ihnen die wichtigsten Aspekte des Data Usage Labeling and Enforcement (DULE)-Frameworks auf.
+The following video is intended to support your understanding of [!DNL Data Governance], and outlines the key aspects of the Data Usage Labeling and Enforcement (DULE) framework.

 >[!VIDEO](https://video.tv.adobe.com/v/29708?quality=12&enable10seconds=on&speedcontrol=on)